BjornRombaut/mdd/doc/example/advanced.md

 # Advanced Example

-You can use a custom config with mdc.
+You can use a custom config with mdd.
 For example using the following folder structure:

 - src
     - example